 }

-}From an image URL
+}Use an image URL as input

 # Parameter descriptions:

-# --account-id: Your Alibaba Cloud ID.
+# --account-id: Alibaba Cloud account ID

-# --model-id: The embedding model to use.
+# --model-id: The embedding model to use

-# --image: The URL of the image.
+# --image: URL of the image

 oss-vectors-embed \